top of page

 Breeding

 We usually end up pen breeding.
 However, this does not mean we do not know when the does are due.
 We see when they are bred and write it on a calendar.
 Then we pregnancy test them through Biotracking about 30 days later.
-We test for CAE at the same time, so that we only have to draw blood once.
+We test for CAE/Johnes at the same time, so that we only have to draw blood once.
+We recently started doing on farm pregnancy testing which is nice for instant results.

 Testing